 - How will you improve your margins over time?

 To get the insight you need, you require the numbers.
 For that, you need a financial plan with proper metrics.
-Consider a free trial of Baremetrics to uncover your potential.
+Start a free trial of Baremetrics to get started on the right foot.

 - Determine the right KPIs.
 These are figures — including any assumptions — you can track, such as growth rate.
 Including any KPIs you're unable to track is useless.
 Consider the industry's standard KPIs and start there.